25 Types Of Famous Turkish Kebabs You Have To Try

 Ask locals you know, or the hotel staff, where they go for their food.
 They’ll probably tell you they go to a local ocakbaşı restaurant, and that’s usually where you’ll find the best choice and quality.

 Most kebabs in Turkey come from various regions.
-For instance, the Adana kebab comes from the city of Adana, Urfa Kebab is from Sanliurfa, and the list goes on.
+For instance, the Adana kebab comes from the city of Adana, the Urfa Kebab is from Sanliurfa, and the list goes on.
 Yet, there are some more general ones that have their roots in specific areas but have expanded to the rest of the country, like the famous döner kebab, which originates from Bursa.

 Move This Adventure To Your Inbox & Get An Instant Freebie